 “Public health is no longer viewed as a collective endeavor based on the principle of social solidarity and mutual obligation.”

-Anita Sreedhar and Anand Gopal, writing for the New York Times:
+Anita Sreedhar and Anand Gopal:

 Over the past four decades, governments have slashed budgets and privatized basic services.
 This has two important consequences for public health.
 First, people are unlikely to trust institutions that do little for them.
 And second, public health is no longer viewed as a collective endeavor, based on the principle of social solidarity and mutual obligation.
 People are conditioned to believe they’re on their own and responsible only for themselves.
 That means an important source of vaccine hesitancy is the erosion of the idea of a common good.